VirajAdake210706/Pizza-Sales-Project/README.md

 - **Microsoft Excel** – For initial data preparation and formatting

+## 🎯 Objective
+To analyze pizza sales data using Power BI and PostgreSQL in order to uncover patterns in revenue, product performance, and customer preferences.
+The goal is to provide insights that can help improve business decisions related to sales, marketing, and inventory.

 ## 🌟 Key Features / Highlights

 - 📅 Analysis covers the period: **Jan 1, 2015 – Dec 31, 2015**